View Delphine Schmitz's Obituary on sheboyganpress.com and share memories

 Delphine's family includes Betty Jane Nelson (Nels), Plymouth; Judith Ann Roller (Wayne), Waukesha; Nancy Lee Buchmann (Charles), Oxford Alabama; Brian Schmitz, Naperville IL, daughter-in-law: Kristine Schmitz, Bartlett, IL, grandchildren are Derek Nelson, Craig Nelson, Kendra Nelson, Christine Birk, Steven Roller, Eric Roller, Amy Marchant, Mark Roller, Jason Buchmann, Morgan Schmitz, Lawren Schmitz, Tyler Schmitz, and step-grandchildren Brianna Wise and Dustin Hegreberg, in addition to 22 great-grandchildren.

-Preceding her in death were her son David Schimtz and granddaughter Jessica, her sister Dorothy (Edward) Halbach, and brothers Victor and Norbert (Julianna) Klapperich.
+Preceding her in death were her son David Schmitz and granddaughter Jessica, her sister Dorothy (Edward) Halbach, and brothers Victor and Norbert (Julianna) Klapperich.

 Private Family Services for Delphine were held, and she was laid to rest next to her husband at SS.
 Peter and Paul Catholic Cemetery.
 Please watch for a public Visitation and Memorial Service for Delphine once the Safer At Home Order has been lifted and we can gather in larger groups.